 Local maps and parking information

-Student Finance England introduced Postgraduate loans for most taught and research Master’s programmes in the academic year 16/17.
-For information relating to these loans for academic year 17/18 please see the attached leaflet.
-These loans are available for both full time and part time Master’s students; eligibility criteria applies.
+For information relating to Postgraduate loans for this academic year, please see the attached leaflet.
+These loans are available for both full-time and part-time Masters’ students; eligibility criteria applies.

-The information you provided when updating your personal details, will be processed by the University of Lincoln in accordance with the Data Protection Act (1998) for purpose(s) related to your studies and other services.
+The information you provided when updating your personal details, will be processed by the University of Lincoln for purpose(s) related to your studies and other services in accordance with relevant Data Protection legislation including the General Data Protection Regulation (GDPR).
 We have a statutory obligation to share some information we hold about you with the Higher Education Statistics Agency (HESA) and other bodies.
 Your personal data may be shared with the appropriate regulatory body for your course and your name may be included on published results lists and others.
 Your name and term time address may be shared with the relevant local council to verify qualification for council tax exemption.
 In the event of non-payment of fees, your personal data may be used for credit assessment, tracing, collection and the prevention of fraud.
 After you graduate, we retain some of your information to verify results and supply replacement certificates and transcripts.
 Your details may be used to invite you to join the University’s Alumni Network.
-Find a full copy of the student Privacy Notice on the right hand side of this page.
-By enrolling at the University you agree to accept the University’s Terms and Conditions and abide by the rules, regulations, policies and procedures located http://www.lincoln.ac.uk/home/welcomeweek/international/arrivalsguide/enrolment/.
+If you consent, your data will be shared with the University of Lincoln Students’ Union.
+Find a full copy of the student Privacy Notice on the link above.
+By enrolling at the University you agree to accept the University’s Terms and Conditions and abide by the rules, regulations, policies and procedures located at www.lincoln.ac.uk/home/abouttheuniversity/governance/regulationspolicies/